Cosmooooo/CSE404-Group-12/README.md

 Some options for model

-    --model <can be choose from lenet, vgg, resnet, yolo, rcnn, fastrcnn> --ckpt <load model from a checkpoint>
+    --model <can be choose from simplecnn, lenet, vgg, resnet, yolo, rcnn, fastrcnn> --ckpt <load model from a checkpoint>

 Some options for task